HenrikMoe/Service-Infrastructure/README.md

   - **The New Billboard:** Automated brainwave rezonica tracking of top hits and artists in the music industry.

 - **Music Industry Restructuring Automated**
   - **Distribution, Marketing, DealLeads:** Automate artist franchising with Jinsei.ai.
 Distribution by Spotify, Apple, Soundcloud algorithms.
+Artist deal lead and contract alignment services.

 - **Culture Information Automated**